 21st – 27th November

-Dylan Coburn Gray writes collaboratively with MALAPROP; their work has won acclaim for its distinctive blend of nerdiness and tenderness.
-He was the recipient of the 2017 Verity Bargate Award for his sole-authored play Citysong.
-Work with young people is a major strand of his practice; he is the author of ‘Ask Too Much of Me’, written for the 2018/19 NYT ensemble, and he is currently under commission to write HandToMouthToMouthToHand for the National Theatre’s 2022 Connections programme.
+Carys D. Coburn writes collaboratively with MALAPROP; their work has won acclaim for its distinctive blend of nerdiness and tenderness.
+Carys was the recipient of the 2017 Verity Bargate Award for their sole-authored play Citysong.
+Work with young people is a major strand of their practice; they are the author of ‘Ask Too Much of Me’, written for the 2018/19 NYT ensemble, and are currently under commission to write HandToMouthToMouthToHand for the National Theatre’s 2022 Connections programme.

 Tracy Martin and RedBear